indimail/indimail-virtualdomains/.github/README-indimail.md

 8. Nothing prevents a user from writing a shell script to set environment variables before calling any of indimail-mta programs.
 If you are familiar with UNIX, you will know how to set them.
 The mechanism for setting environment variables in a shell depends on the shell you are using and is beyond the scope of this document.
 You can read the man pages for the shell that your script uses.

 It is trivial to display the environment variable that would be set for your service by using the envdir command along with the env command.
 In fact this is what the `svctool --print-variables --service-name=xxxx` or `minisvc --print-variables --service-name=xxx` does internally.
+You can show environment variable set for a user (point 3 above) using the command `qmail-showctl -E`

 ```
 Display environment variables set for defaultqueue